 First published: 10th of February, 2020

 All content on the page is free.

 Though if you like to buy me a coffee

 © 2020 Patrik Schoupal All Rights Reserved

-While I strive to make the information on this website as timely and accurate as possible, I can not make claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of this site, and I expressly disclaim liability for errors and omissions in the contents of this site.
+While I strive to make the information on this website as timely and accurate as possible, I can not make claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of this site, and I expressly disclaim liability for errors and omissions in the content of this site.
 I am not a doctor.
 I do not diagnose, prescribe, treat, or cure.
 I try to provide/collect information (for educational purposes) based on my research and the research of others.
 I do not suggest anyone follow my advice without getting the advice of a qualified health professional.

 Some information in this article are experimental hypothesis.
 Meaning they are opinions based on limited evidence, not generally acknowledged facts.